 - Representation of global financial institution in multiple RMBS "putback" suits in the Southern District of New York and New York Supreme Court

-- Representation of individual in Department of Justice investigation regarding alleged violations of federal campaign finance laws
+- Representation of individual in DOJ investigation regarding alleged violations of federal campaign finance laws